-The residual impacts of the proposed project are predicted to mainly be focussed on the loss of potential Green and Golden Bell Frog foraging habitat.
+The residual impacts of the proposed project are predicted to mainly be focussed on the loss of Green and Golden Bell Frog foraging habitat, comprised of mainly foraging and dispersal habitat in the form of water bodies and associated fringing vegetation and lawns.

-In accordance with the offsetting rules of the Biodiversity Offset Scheme, any residual impact on biodiversity in general, and the Green and Golden Bell Frog in particular will be offset through the purchase and retirement of biodiversity credits in accordance with the offsetting rules under the BC Act.
-The offsetting liability will be determined in the Development Application stage, through the preparation of a Biodiversity Development Assessment Report under the BAM.
+Based on the extent of removal of planted native vegetation as well as GGBF habitat, for a potential future DA based on the indicative reference scheme, it is expected that entry into the Biodiversity Offset Scheme (BOS) would be triggered through either the area clearing threshold or a Test of Significance based on a precautionary approach.
+In accordance with the offsetting rules of the BOS, any residual impact on biodiversity in general, and the Green and Golden Bell Frog in particular, will be offset through the purchase and retirement of biodiversity credits in accordance with the offsetting rules under the BC Act.
+The offsetting liability will be determined in the Development Application stage, through the preparation of a Biodiversity Development Assessment Report under the BAM (based on the current legislation in NSW).
+The assessment of the planted native vegetation would need to consider the implementation of Appendix D of the BAM, which is the module that assesses planted native vegetation specifically.